andreasmhallberg/readingnotes/Hjärpe, 2013. Zetterstéens koranöversättning ur ett idéhistorkiskt perspektiv.md

 - First complete translation 1834 of the Quran by Fredrik Crusenstolpe, officer and diplomat, since academics wrote primarily in Latin.
 10

-- Translation of Carl Johannes Tornberg on awkwar, Latin influenced Swedish.
+- Translation of Carl Johannes Tornberg on awkward, Latin influenced Swedish.
 11

 - Context of Zetterstéen's translation: view promoted by Nathan Söderblom that study of history of religion was to focus on early religion and its founders to find the essence of the religion.
 13

 Publications of Zetterstéen's translation:
   - Parts in anthology of religious source texts edited by Söderblom.
 14
   - As whole in 1917 with short biography of the prophet.
-14.
+14
   - 1979 with comments by Christopher Toll.
 15

 - Comparison with Bernstström: